mithraskuipers/mithraskuipers/README.md

 ## About Me

 I'm an Offensive Security Consultant with experience in software engineering and artificial intelligence.
-My projects range from penetration testing utilities and networking tools to AI-powered applications, desktop software, and browser-based utilities, with an emphasis on local-first, privacy-friendly design.
+My projects range from penetration testing utilities and networking tools to AI-powered applications, desktop software, and browser-based utilities.
+A significant part of my work also involves developing small hobby projects and tasks for friends and family, all with a strong emphasis on local-first, privacy-friendly design.

 Many of my projects run entirely on your own machine without requiring cloud services or external APIs.